 For samples arriving on or after May 1, 2013, GeneDx will begin following the recently released American College of Medical Genetics and Genomics Recommendations for Reporting Incidental Findings in Clinical Exome and Genome Sequencing.
 As recommended by the ACMG, all patient samples sent to GeneDx for XomeDx or XomeDxPlus testing will receive incidental findings, if present in the proband, as part of their result.
+Incidental findings are confirmed by Sanger sequencing.
 Patient samples sent for XomeDxSlice will not receive incidental findings as part of their result.
 GeneDx would like to honor patient preferences and therefore we will offer the choice to opt-out of receiving incidental findings.
 Please click here for ACMG recommendations on incidental findings.

 XomeDx: Whole Exome Sequencing

 |XomeDx Patient Guide||XomeDx FAQs|